 *Psychodynamic Diploma in Counselling (BACP Accredited Training Course 187620/10317)

 (*Psychodynamic counselling embraces the work of psychoanalysis.
 Its roots lie predominantly in Freud's psychoanalysis approach.
 The aim being to bring the unconscious mind into consciousness - helping clients unravel, experience and understand their true, deep-rooted feelings in order to resolve them.

 Whilst it shares the same principles of psychoanalysis, psychodynamic counselling is far less intensive.
 It helps people to make significant changes in how they make decisions and interact with others.)

 I am fully supervised and attend regular CPD events to keep me abreast of developments occurring in my profession.

-I am registered with BACP and work with adults.
+I am registered with BACP and work with those aged 18+.
 The issues I have worked with are anxiety, bereavement, depression, eating disorders, self-harm, panic/anxiety attacks, stress, exam anxiety, relationship problems, problems at work, divorce, parenting struggles, loneliness/losing one's way in life and family trauma.